arun8796/AWS-notes/sqs/README.md

 - Standard (available in all regions)
 - FIFO (currently available in the US West (Oregon), US East (Ohio), US East (N. Virginia), and EU (Ireland) regions).

-AWS SQS does,nt provide a priority mechanism, so if there is a need to process certain message before others a different privileged queue should be created.
+AWS SQS doesn't provide a priority mechanism, so if there is a need to process certain message before others a different privileged queue should be created.

 ## Pricing
 From a billing perspective cost is calculated based on the total number of requests also every request can be up to 64KB in size, first million requests per month is free.